Implications of Index Concentration on Equity Market Return Patterns

 The period from 2008-2009, known as the Great Recession, was plagued by a number of bankruptcies among investment, retail and commercial banks.
 These failures were largely due to excess leverage, poor loan underwriting standards and excessive reliance on credit ratings that failed to adequately measure underlying systemic risks.
 In this period, the S&P 500 Index produced a total return of -20.32%, which was hallmarked by the near 100% equity drawdowns in businesses directly impacted by nonperforming loan losses such as Washington Mutual (WAMUQ: -99.8% in the period) and Lehman Brothers (LEHMQ: -99.5%).
 However, declines in General Electric (GE: -54.8%), Citigroup (C: -88.1%), American International Group (AIG: -97.4%) and Exxon Mobil (XOM: -24.1%) were the largest Index detractors.

-The Jensen Quality Growth Strategy outperformed the Index by 12.46%, which we attribute primarily to lower relative weightings in bank and finance stocks.
+The Jensen Quality Growth Strategy outperformed the Index by 12.46%, due primarily to lower exposure to bank and finance stocks.

 Chart 6